ircv3/ircv3-specifications/extensions/resume.md

 Servers MUST ensure that this token is long, cryptographically secure, and not able to be easily brute-forced as this token will protect the security of clients' information.
 Resumption tokens are case-sensitive, and clients MUST treat them as opaque values.

+The token MUST NOT contain any spaces and MUST NOT start with a colon character `(:)`, as these would break the protocol framing.
+There is no sort of encoding or decoding defined for the token.

 ### Capabilities

 The `draft/resume-0.2` capability is advertised by servers that support resuming connections.